thorreactdev/mern-blog/README.md

 - **Comments:** Users can comment on posts, with filters to prevent abusive content.
 - **Contact Popup:** Easy way for users to contact the blog owner.
 - **Responsive Design:** Works seamlessly on both desktop and mobile devices.
+- **Dark and light themw:** Users can use both dark and light theme

 ## Technologies Used